FoodyFood/virtual-saas-control-plane/README.md

 ## Control Plane Architecture

 This diagram was taken from one of the AWS re:Invent conferences.
-It shows the control plane on the right that I have attempted to mimic.
+It shows the control plane on the right that I have simulated.

 ![control_plane_services](docs/control_plane_services.png)